Stressed? Create a Meditation Garden

 Set The Scene With Thoughtful Touches

 Soft, cushiony surfaces encourage you to slip your shoes off and wiggle your toes.
-Thick grass, or easy care groundcovers such as English Ivy, Creeping Thyme, or Golden Creeping Jenny can be used (please note that Nature Hills follows regional restrictions for any plant that becomes invasive in your particular zone.)
+Thick grass, or easy care groundcovers such as English Ivy, Creeping Thyme, or Golden Creeping Jenny can be used.

 You’ll want to include a path from your house to the space in your planning.
 Winding paths can add a delightful sense of anticipation and destination.